dphagler/POP_LMS/README.md

    pnpm dev
    ```

 Visit `http://localhost:3000` to view the marketing page, `http://localhost:3000/signin` to authenticate with Google, and `/app` or `/admin` for learner/admin views.
+Run `pnpm build` locally (or in Vercel preview) to confirm production builds succeed without warnings.

 ## Admin access